ITT23/assignment-08-replication-matthias-ruslan/documentation.md

 **TOGGLE**: To toggle the visibility of the keyboard, the user can press button 3 and button 4 simulatniously.
 The mouse should not be moved while doing this, as it can lead to the program recognizing a gesture instead.

 **INPUT**: The keyboard can be used to perform text input, by simply hovering over the virtual keyboard with the mouse and pressing button 1 (left click) at the chosen button.
 The initial keyboard only displays lowercase letters, but pressing CapsLK will transform some of the buttons on the Keyboard to enable more input possibilities.
-It is also to note that this will not simulate an actual left click on the mouse, as it would shift the focus from the chosen text-field to the pyglet window.
+It is also to note that this will not trigger an actual left click on the mouse, as it would shift the focus from the chosen text-field to the pyglet window.